Mediation Is Often An Effective Alternative To Litigation

 We Facilitate Solutions

 Capps & Byrd LLP can be a crucial part of the mediation process, often working with out-of-town attorneys or unrepresented parties interested in avoiding litigation, such as a couple planning to divorce amicably.
-Regardless of the mediation format and parties involved, the mediator’s role is to help those involved communicate effectively, identify interests, explore settlement options and work towards a mutually agreeable resolution without imposing their own judgment or decision.
+Regardless of the mediation format and parties involved, the mediator’s role is to help those involved communicate effectively, identify interests, explore settlement options and work toward a mutually agreeable resolution without imposing their own judgment or decision.

 Two lawyers who are each experienced with the mediation process lead our firm.
-In fact, Chris Capps is a Rule 31 certified mediator by the Tennessee Supreme Court, which requires 40 hours of training.
+In fact, Chris Capps is a Rule 31-certified mediator by the Tennessee Supreme Court, which requires 40 hours of training.
 The certification means that he adheres to standards of professionalism and confidentiality set forth by the Tennessee Supreme Court.

-7 Benefits We Often See
+Seven Benefits We Often See

 The details of each dispute are as unique as the people and businesses involved, but the benefits we see repeatedly include:

-1. It’s tailored to your situation: The method and priorities can be customized to fit the dynamics of your particular situation, allowing for a process that feels right for both parties involved.
+- It is tailored to your situation: The method and priorities can be customized to fit the dynamics of your particular situation, allowing for a process that feels right for both parties involved.

-3. Cost-Effective: Typically, mediation is less expensive than a court battle.
+- It is cost-effective: Typically, mediation is less expensive than a court battle.
 This benefit can be crucial if, for example, a couple planning a divorce needs to create a second home while earning the same amount of money.

-4. Less stress: The informal setting outside the courtroom can reduce the emotional strain often associated with formal legal proceedings.
+- You feel less stress: The informal setting outside the courtroom can reduce the emotional strain often associated with formal legal proceedings.

-5. Improved communication: Mediation encourages open dialogue that can lay the groundwork for better communication in the future, which can be particularly important for couples planning to co-parent or business partners who plan to continue working together.
+- You improve communication: Mediation encourages open dialogue that can lay the groundwork for better communication in the future, which can be particularly important for couples planning to co-parent or business partners who plan to continue working together.

-7. Privacy: There is no public record since the couple negotiates outside of court, which means the settlement, financial arrangements, unflattering details and other sensitive facts remain private.
+- You get privacy: There is no public record since the couple negotiates outside of court, which means the settlement, financial arrangements, unflattering details and other sensitive facts remain private.

 In going through the process, clients often find other advantages not previously considered when they choose mediation.